deankoch/pkern/vignettes/pkern_vignette.md

     ##   ..@ uplo    : chr "U"
     ##   ..@ factors : list()

-The correlation matrices returned by `pkern_corrmat` are always always (sparse) `Matrix` class, which can be helpful on bigger problems (even though here the matrix is not sparse).
+The correlation matrices returned by `pkern_corrmat` are always given as (sparse) `Matrix` class, which can be helpful on bigger problems (even though here the matrix is not sparse).